-There is agreement on the need to compile open data to give an accurate picture of UK public libraries.
-Their locations, staff, type, financial details, stock, and what goes on in them.
+There is agreement on the need for open data to give an accurate picture of UK public libraries.
+Locations, staff, type, financial details, stock, and what goes on in them.

 How can we encourage all UK public libraries to publish accurate and timely data to a set standard?
 Some thoughts here.